 Study of characteristics of textiles and interior finishes within interior environments.
 Focuses on the appropriate application and impact of sustainability.

 Studying functional requirements and planning issues for hospitality settings, students design both small and large scale projects.
-Students research historical cultures and demographic influences to develop thorough programming, concept development, and detailed solutions in a team setting.
+Students research historical cultures, and demographic influences to develop thorough programming and concept development.

 Review and reinforce the federal, state, and local building, fire, and life safety codes for application in residential and commercial interior spaces.
 (Students who have earned credit for CONM 224, Codes, Permits & Government Regulations, may not use credit earned in KCID 340 to meet graduation requirements.)